 - Do we have funding available to invest in the resources needed to execute the project?

 Please be aware that re-starting a change effort that you’ve aborted (because you weren’t ready) is very difficult.
 We can help you assess your readiness with a short phone call.
-To set up such a call, simply send us an e-mail.
-Also, be aware that, since we implemented the discovery phase in our Process Advantage® process, we’re batting 1000 in supporting change in client organizations.
+To set up such a call, contact us via phone or email.

 The rest of the story